Skip to Main Content Jump to Main Content

 O&W Rail-Trail | Long-distance outdoor recreation in Carbondale

-The O&W Rail-Trail in Carbondale, PA is a 33-mile recreational corridor extending north to Starlight.
-The trail follows the former New York, Ontario & Western Railroad, constructed in the 1880s.
-This historic rail line once transported anthracite coal from the Scranton region until operations ended in 1957.
+The O&W Rail-Trail in Carbondale, PA stretches roughly 33 miles north to Starlight, following the former New York, Ontario & Western Railroad.
+Built in the 1880s, this historic line once carried anthracite coal from the Scranton region before operations ended in 1957.

-The O&W Rail-Trail in Carbondale delivers a rugged, multi-use trail experience shaped by railroad history and rural NEPA landscapes.
+The O&W Rail-Trail in Carbondale delivers a rugged, multi-use trail experience shaped by railroad history and the diverse landscapes of Northeastern Pennsylvania.

 Read more